RAJESHJOGI1200/RAJESHJOGI1200/README.md

 - 👨‍💻 **Ask Me About**:
   - Data Analytics and Business Intelligence.
-  - Cloud-based Data Engineering Solutions.
+  - Market Research Analysis and Visualization.
-  - Scalable Data Pipelines.
+  - Data Processing.

 ---